NieneB/geo_visualisatie_workshop/leaflet-js/README.md

 We can also show this dataset on our map in RD.
 GeoJSON is _always_ in latitude/longitude, never in a projected coordinate system.
 Leaflet reprojects features from latitude/longitude to the coordinate reference system of the map.
 Since we have told Leaflet to use RD, we don't need to make any other changes to our code as you can see in [04_geojson_RD.html](04_geojson_RD.html)

 ### Add municipalities of the Netherlands as TopoJSON
 GeoJSON can be used for points, lines and polygons.
 So we can add any other dataset if we want.
 But GeoJSON is quite 'verbose', so file sizes increase quickly.
 Especially on the web, this causes performance problems.
-Luckily, someone (Mike Bostock, the creator of D3.js) thought of an extension to GeoJSON which can reduce filesize greatly.
+Luckily, someone (Mike Bostock, the creator of D3.js) developed an extension to GeoJSON which can reduce filesize greatly.
 It works by storing the topology of the data, so that duplicate points and lines are only stored once.
 If we take, for example, the municipalities of the Netherlands, this means that we can cut down the size a lot since all the shared boundaries can be de-duplicated!
-If we add a bit of simplification, we can make spectacular gains: the GeoJSON of the Dutch municipalities is38MB; as topojson it's initially 25MB, and when we simplify it's 488 KB (!) and still of an acceptable precision for most (web) maps.
+If we add a bit of simplification, we can make spectacular gains: the GeoJSON of the Dutch municipalities is 38MB; as topojson it's initially 25MB, and when we simplify it's 488 KB (!) and still of an acceptable precision for most (web) maps.

 Leaflet can't read TopoJSON, so once the much smaller file has been transferred over the network we need to convert it  back to GeoJSON to add it to the map.
 What we need to do:

 1. extend Leaflet to be able to create a GeoJSON layer from a TopoJSON data object

     //copied from https://gist.github.com/brendanvinson/0e3c3c86d96863f1c33f55454705bca7.
 Also available as a Leaflet plugin.
     L.TopoJSON = L.GeoJSON.extend({